-In addition to the Managed Templates we've added to your KnowBe4 Compliance Manager, you can create your own custom Templates in order to meet all of your compliance, as well as general objectives.
+In addition to the Managed Templates we've added to your KCM GRC (Governance, Risk and Compliance) account, you can create your own custom Templates in order to meet your compliance (or other) objectives.

-Note the difference between References and Requirements in regards to the KCM console:
+Note the difference between References and Requirements in regards to the KCM GRC platform:

 The compliance or general objective requirements that are included in a Template are referred to as References when they are still within a Template.
-Once a Template is converted to a Scope, the References included in the Scope are then referred to as Requirements.
+Once a Template is converted to a Scope, the References are then referred to as Requirements.